Jaraxxxus/tcpServer-Client/README.md

 ## Usage:
 1. **Server**: The server is a basic TCP/IP server hardcoded to listen on port 7070.
 It waits for incoming connections from clients and handles their requests.

 2. **Client**: The client interacts with the server by sending messages and receiving responses.
-It can send messages to be parsed by the server and request specific information such as the count of Latin letters in a message, the count of connected clients, or broadcast messages to all connected clients.
+It can send messages to be parsed by the server to count of Latin letters in a message or request specific information such the count of connected clients, or broadcast messages to all connected clients.

 ## Features:
 - **TCP/IP Communication**: Utilizes TCP/IP protocol for communication between server and client.